Home / Dictionary / Poisson distribution

 Case studies and practical applications

 Poisson distribution is a handy tool for modelling different business processes.
-It helps us determine the demand for products in supply chain management, the number of calls a call centre might receive, and even when machines might break down so we can schedule maintenance.
+It helps us determine the demand for products in supply chain management, the number of calls a call center might receive, and even when machines might break down so we can schedule maintenance.

 Benefits and limitations